umeshkumhar/backupdr-client/docs/LogicalGroupAPI.md

 # **DeleteLogicalGroupSla**
 > DeleteLogicalGroupSla(ctx, groupId)
 Unprotect a logical group.
 It removes SLAs for all members.
-It requires SLA Assign right.
+It requires backupdr.managementServers.assignBackupPlans IAM permission

 ### Required Parameters